-Limited partners who qualify for the exclusion must report the extraterritorial exclusion amount (Code P2) as a deduction reducing the amount reported in box 1 (see the box 1 instructions on page 6).
+Limited partners who qualify for the exclusion.
+Report the extraterritorial exclusion amount (Code O2) as a deduction reducing the amount reported in box 1 (see the box 1 instructions on page 6).

-General partners who qualify for the exclusion must report the Code P2 amount in accordance with the instructions for box 9, Code A1, B1, or C1, whichever applies.
+General partners who qualify for the exclusion.
+Report the Code O2 amount in accordance with the instructions for box 9, Code A1, B1, or C1, whichever applies.
 See Form 8873, Extraterritorial Income Exclusion, for more information.

-b.
 Partnership claimed the exclusion.
-If the partnership reports your distributive share of foreign trading gross receipts (Code P1) but not the amount of the extraterritorial income exclusion, the partnership met the foreign economic process requirements and claimed the exclusion when figuring your distributive share of partnership income.
+If the partnership reports your distributive share of foreign trading gross receipts (Code O1) but not the amount of the extraterritorial income exclusion, the partnership met the foreign economic process requirements and claimed the exclusion when figuring your distributive share of partnership income.
 You also may need to know the amount of your distributive share of foreign trading gross receipts from this partnership to determine if you met the \$5 million or less exception discussed above for purposes of qualifying for an extraterritorial income exclusion from other sources.